Population-scale dietary interests during the COVID-19 pandemic: Supplementary material

-Additionally, for each category of food items, we fit a slightly different model pulling the interest volume across different countries similar to Equation \ref{eq:1}, but with an added country-specific offset, that lets us measure effect across all countries.
-In Table \ref{tab:robustness_rankings}, as a robustness check, we show the food categories ranked by effect size pulled across countries, estimated with a constant, linear, and quadratic model.
-The rank between categories is strongly correlated (Spearman rank correlation $0.95\,(p<10^{-14})$ between constant and linear, $0.91\,(p<10^{-10})$ between constant and quadratic, and $0.96\,(p<10^{-15})$ between linear and quadratic models.
+Additionally, for each category of food items, we fit a slightly different model pulling the interest volume across different countries similar to Equation 1, but with an added country-specific offset, that lets us measure effect across all countries.
+In Supplementary Table 3, as a robustness check, we show the food categories ranked by effect size pulled across countries, estimated with a constant, linear, and quadratic model.
+The rank between categories is strongly correlated (Spearman rank correlation $0.95\,(p=3.7\times10^{-14})$ between constant and linear, $0.89\,(p=3.2\times10^{-10})$ between constant and quadratic, and $0.94\,(p=8.7\times10^{-14})$ between linear and quadratic models.

-In Figure \ref{fig:fitted_example}, we show how the quadratic model fits the temporal evolution in the case of pastry and bakery category, in 12 countries.
-We also show linear (Figure \ref{fig:fitted_example_linear}) and constant fit (Figure \ref{fig:fitted_example_constant}) for comparison.
+In Supplementary Figure 5, we show how the quadratic model fits the temporal evolution in the case of pastry and bakery category, in 18 countries.
+We also show linear (Supplementary Figure 6) and constant fit (Supplementary Figure 7) for comparison.

-\xhdr{The impact of bandwidth} In Figure \ref{fig:bandwidth}, we study the impact of the choice of the bandwidth $\max(t_{\min},t_{\max})=30$ and the choice of the degree of the model.
+\xhdr{The impact of bandwidth} In Supplementary Figure 8, we study the impact of the choice of the bandwidth $\max(t_{\min},t_{\max})=30$ and the choice of the degree of the model.
 We observe that for a sufficiently large bandwidth, all four models estimate a similar effect, and the choice of bandwidth does not matter as the estimates converge.

-\xhdr{Modelling interest share} We show our main results with the same model, but the dependent variable being the weekly share of interest in Figures \ref{fig:modes_share} and \ref{fig:cats_share}.
+\xhdr{Modelling interest share} We show our main results with the same model, but the dependent variable being the weekly share of interest in Supplementary Figures 9a and 9b.
 This way, we control for overall increased interest in all categories.
 This analysis provides an alternative view.
 We see that the share of volume decreases significantly for foods whose growth is not proportional to the growth of the foods that experience major surges of interest.